128technology/docs/docs/cc_fips_6.3.0_ssr_security_scope.md

 Each user is identified with a username and password, and upon successful verification of the password, a user is assigned to a role defined in the user configuration.
 Users are allowed to change their passwords within the parameters defined on the SSR.
 The passwords are stored in a secure file preventing unauthorized access.
 Passwords entered remotely are not echoed to ensure unauthorized parties may not learn passwords of legitimate Administrators.

 Each user may terminate their own session.
 The SSR also maintains an inactivity timer for each user.
 When the administrator-defined limit is reached, the SSR terminates that session.
-The inactivity timer applies to all CLI and shell sessions, regardless of whether they are local or SSH connections.
+The inactivity timer applies to all sessions, regardless of whether they are local or SSH connections.
 Use the following command to configure the timeout value (in seconds):

 `configure authority router system inactivity-timer 60`